crossplane/crossplane/design/design-doc-composition.md

 A `Composition` configures how one or more custom resource should be rendered in response to the creation or modification of a custom resource defined by an `ApplicationDefinition` or `InfrastructureDefinition`.
-No controller watches for the `Composition` kind; a `Composition` is loosely analogous to the existing Crossplane concept of a resource class.
+No controller watches for the `Composition` kind; a `Composition` is analogous to the contemporary concept of a resource class.
 Unlike resource classes, compositions:

 * May define how to compose applications as well as infrastructure.
 * May compose more than one resource, including other composed resources.